zsimo/node-redis-retry-strategy/README.md

 Sometimes, if the Redis server is down, you need to have clients that don't give up and try to reconnect.
 "node-redis-retry-strategy" is a function that returns the [node_redis](https://github.com/NodeRedis/node_redis) `retry_strategy` function.
 The strategy is: every `wait_time` try to connect for `number_of_retry_attempts` times (each time separated by `delay_of_retry_attempts`).
-By default, every 5 minutes, try 5 times to reconnect (every attempts is separated by 500 ms).
+By default, every 5 minutes, try 5 times to reconnect (every attempt is separated by 500 ms).
 It retries `forever`.

+`* 2.0 breaking change`: by default do not allow to start the service without a redis connection; to have the previous behaviour set `allow_to_start_without_connection`:`true`

 ## Install
 ```bash